4ndr3so/FutpoolApp/README.md

-# ⚽ FutPool- Futbol - Friends Prediction Pools
+# ⚽ FutPool - Futbol - Friends Prediction Pools

 A full-stack web application to create, join, and manage football tournaments, predict match scores, and track user performance in real-time.